On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 • The realization of GMP survey reliance will contribute to early approval by conducting GMP assessments with minimal resources and time.
 This will enable the early provision of high quality medicines to patients.

-• Utilization of HTA (Health Technology Assessment): The importance of being aware of the differences in HTA implementation in Asian countries and common issues, leading to fair drug pricing, efficient allocation of healthcare resources, and improved access to new drugs was recognized.
+• Utilization of HTA (Health Technology Assessment): Recognizing the differences in the status of HTA implementation and common issues in Asian countries, the committee recognized the importance of being aware that HTA can lead to fair drug pricing, efficient allocation of healthcare resources, and improved access to new drugs.

 • Role of private medical insurance: Private medical insurance may be used as a measure to cope with the aging of the population and rising medical costs associated with new drugs and advances in medical technology.
-However, it will be important to clarify the roles and responsibilities of private medical insurance in ensuring equitable access to healthcare.
+However, it will be important to clarify the role and responsibility of private medical insurance in ensuring equitable access to healthcare.

 For inquiries, please contact